Bean Validation in the press

 }

-Note that, we could put @ValidateOnCall(mode=INCLUDE_GETTERS)
+Note that, we could put @ValidateOnCall(mode=INCLUDE_GETTERS) on the package

 of service classes